 Dementia Connect is a directory of services for anyone affected by dementia.
 It lists local information, support and services in an online directory.
 It is run by the Alzheimer’s Society.

 Use the search facility on their web to find local cancer information centres which offer benefits advice and counselling.
-If you have any questions about cancer, need support or just someone to talk to, call free, Monday to Friday 9am-8pm: 0808 808 00 00
+If you have any questions about cancer, need support or just someone to talk to, call 0808 808 00 00 for free, 7 days a week 8am – 8pm.
+You can also live chat online.

 Offers support and courses for both people with cancer and the people supporting them.